secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 #### 5. Dropout

-In this section, we find that dropout are suitable for ERNIE and XLNet.
+We found that dropout are suitable for ERNIE and XLNet.
 In contrast, dropout is not suitable for RoBERTa.
 The hidden dropout and attention dropout are suitable for RoBERTa and ERNIE.

 |          | None | dropout |  hidden_dropout_prob | attention_probs_dropout_prob | hidden_dropout_prob and attention_probs_dropout_prob    |
 |----------|:--------:|:-----------:|:-----------------------:|:--------------------------------:|:--------------------------------------------------:|